 Soon after my accident, while falling into a blissful sleep, I experienced a violent jolt.
 The only way I can describe it was like electrocution surging through my brain.
 The after effect was that of confusion and a numb, tingling heat that started from the left side of my temple and down the bottom of my cheek, surrounding the corner of my lips and lasted for about a day.

 Of course, I went to the ER and had a CT scan with reasonable results.
-No blood clot, aneurysm, or a cracked skull, everything reported as entirely usual.
-Given my disbelief, the doctor did suggest I immediately see a neurologist since I had experienced what seemed to be a seizure.
+No blood clot, aneurysm, or a cracked skull.
+Everything reported as usual.
+Given my disbelief, the doctor suggested I see a neurologist since I had experienced what seemed to be a seizure.

 Had I experienced a seizure or was this something else?

-As an investigator, I took every possible path with my online research.
-Hitting my head is the most likely answer to this new condition I'm experiencing, maybe a Post Concussion Syndrome, but then there is another possibility.
-I have had for some time, chronic symptoms of Post Traumatic Stress Disorder (PTSD), and with this ailment, you can also experience bouts of insomnia, which is another possible link to Exploding Head Disorder.
-At this point, I can not pinpoint the reasoning behind my sudden onset.
+As an investigator, I took every path with my online research.
+Hitting my head is the most likely answer to this new condition I’m experiencing, maybe a Post-Concussion Syndrome, but then there is another possibility.
+I have had, for some time, chronic symptoms of Post Traumatic Stress Disorder (PTSD), and with this ailment, you can also experience bouts of insomnia, which is another potential link to Exploding Head Disorder.
+I can not pinpoint the reasoning behind my sudden onset.
 However, what I can pinpoint is that this condition happens right before falling to sleep.
 There is a surge, maybe two or three right before the big one, and then after-shocks that can last for a few hours.

 What is Exploding Head Syndrome?

-For those individuals who suffer from EHS, they tend to experience a loud noise, or an electrical pulse, which surges through their head.
-Some may experience a bright flash of light or visual static which accompanies the initial sensation.
-In many cases, the respondent may experience an out-of-body feeling where they undergo a surge which makes them feel an electrical separation of mind and body while others experience a rush of adrenaline, and heart-pounding palpitations, which border symptoms of a panic attack.
-While most report dealing with a large amount of stress, there are some who develop insomnia from fear of the certain sensations which come with the disorder.
+For those individuals who suffer from EHS, they experience a loud noise, or an electrical pulse, which surges through their head.
+Some may experience a bright flash of light or visual static, which accompanies the initial sensation.
+Most times, the respondent may experience an out-of-body feeling where they undergo a surge which makes them feel an electrical separation of mind and body while others experience a rush of adrenaline, and heart-pounding palpitations, which border symptoms of a panic attack.
+While most report dealing with a sizeable amount of stress, there are some who develop insomnia from fear of the certain sensations which come with the disorder.